We’ll get to the sex therapist shortly. Our first port of call is sex callers at Lifeline.

 I was worried about a more subtle type of sex caller.
 The ones that present as non-sex callers.

-They will spin a plausible, often tragic story, and slowly hook the counselor into the call.
-As the call progresses, sexual content starts to creep into the story.
-By then the counselor is more likely to be emotionally involved and slower to recognize the ‘red flags’ of a sex caller.
+Typically they spin a plausible, often tragic story, that slowly hooks the counselor into the call.
+As the call progresses, sexual content slowly creeps into the story.
+By then the counselor is likely to be emotionally involved and consequently slower to recognize the ‘red flags’ of a sex caller.